ahranyu/100_My_Project/8_Service_request/README.md

 **insight:**

-- Unauthorized Encampment are serging since middle of 2022 and it is almost top request in 2025.
+- Unauthorized Encampments have surged since mid-2022 and became top request in 2025.
-- Parking issues are increasing, especially long-term parking has been over double amount in 2025.
+- Parking-related issues have doubled since 2021, especially long-term parking complaints.

-**Business Insights**
+### 4. Which methods are most commonly used by citizens?
-### 4. Which methods are commonly used by citizen?
+- I counted the number of requests by method.
+Preserving top 4 methods and grouped rest of them as 'Other methods'.
-- Count each method that used for report, preserving top 4 methods and group rest of them as 'Other methods' Check my full code  [here](3_Method.ipynb)
+Check my full code  [here](3_Method.ipynb)

 ```python